zylx0532/pasztor.at/_posts/2018-05-06-why-testing-is-hard.md

 ## Integration testing *everything*

-When we think of a moden web application in a very abstract way, we can draw something like this:
+When we think of a modern web application in a very abstract way, we can draw something like this:

 {% xdot %}
 digraph records {